fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Let's create our first pie 2D chart which will showcase the split in revenue by product categories for one year.

-To create a pie 2D chart follow the steps given below: set the `type` attribute to `pie2d`.
+To create a pie 2D chart follow the steps given below:

 * In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.